 Hydroplaning is one of the most significant risks when driving in the rain.
 According to the National Highway Traffic Safety Administration (NHTSA), 70% of weather-related accidents happen on wet pavement.

-The road surface is vulnerable to all kinds of weather, from heavy rainstorms to light rains.
-Although it may seem insignificant, drivers need to understand how much the weather affects road safety.
+Drivers need to understand how much the weather affects road safety.
 Every month, hundreds of traffic accidents occur due to adverse weather conditions.
 Hydroplaning is a common cause of traffic crashes today.
+This article will explain hydroplaning, how to prevent it, and how to recover from it.

 One of the most common risks of driving in the rain is hydroplaning.
 Rain can be just as dangerous as driving in the fog or winter road conditions if your car begins to hydroplane.